SpaceKatt/github-org-microservice/docs/adr/0002-github-actions.md

 GitHub Actions provide an environment for performing continuous integration and delivery.

-TravisCI has been used by the author for previous project and has recently changed their free tier.
+TravisCI has been used by the author for previous projects.

+TravisCI has recently changed their free tier offering.

 ## Decision